certifaction/cli/README.md

 >--note            Optional note to be saved together with the signature
 >--legal-weight    Allows to select type of the signature.
 Posible values are
 >                  "standard" and "QES".
 Defaults to "standard".
->--jurisdinction   Only valid with "QES" signature, currently only supported
+>--jurisdiction   Only valid with "QES" signature, currently only supported
 >                  value is "ZertES"
 >```